rufccaeduardo/processor_image/README.md

 The database have 1 Table with 3 Columns (image_in_b64 , image_out_b64 , text_out).

-To the first time, run this on MySQL:
+## To the first time, run this on MySQL:

+Login: Http://0.0.0.0:8080

+user: root
+password: password
+host: processor_image_db_1
+database: processor_image

+Import Tables : ./mysql_db/processor_data.sql.gz

+And run this:

 GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'password';